scipy-conference/scipy_proceedings/papers/klaus_greff/paper.rst

 ===========
 Sacredboard provides a convenient way for browsing runs of experiments stored in a Sacred MongoDB database.
 It consists of a lightweight ``flask``-based webserver that can be run on any machine with access to the database.
-The hosted web-interface shows a table view of both running and finished experiments which are automatically updated.
+The hosted web-interface shows a table view of both running and finished experiments, which are automatically updated.
 Sacredboard shows the current state and results, and offers a detail view that includes configuration, host-information, and standard output of each run.
-At the moment it relies exclusively on the MongoDB backend of Sacred, but in the future we hope to support other options for bookeeping as well.
+At the moment, it relies exclusively on the MongoDB backend of Sacred, but in the future, we hope to support other options for bookeeping as well.

 Filtering
 ---------
 Experiments can be filtered by status to, for example, quickly remove failed experiments from the overview.
 Sacredboard also supports filtering by config values, in which case the user specifies a property name and a condition.
-By default the name refers to a variable from the experiment configuration, but by prepending a dot (``.``) it can refer to arbitrary stored properties of the experiment.
+By default, the name refers to a variable from the experiment configuration, but by prepending a dot (``.``), it can refer to arbitrary stored properties of the experiment.
 Possible conditions include numerical comparisons (:math:`=, \neq, <, >, \ge, \le`) as well as regular expressions.
 Querying elements of dictionaries or arrays can be done using the dot notation (e.g. ``.info.my_dict.my_key``).
 A few useful properties to filter on include: the standard output (``.captured_out``), experiment name (``.experiment.name``),